ZoExOr/VR2Arm-Proj/README.md

 ├── scripts/
 │   ├── env_wrappers.py   # LIBERO Environment wrappers
 │   ├── vr2franka.py      # Teleoperation script for Franka Panda
-│   └── vr2libero.py      # Teleoperation script for LIBERO
+│   └── vr2libero.py      # We include a teleoperation script for simulation (LIBERO), as we first validated the pipeline in simulation before deploying it on the real Franka robot
 ├── APK/
 │   ├── teleop-debug.apk   # customized build of oculus_reader for teleoperation
 ├── README.md             # Project documentation